rails/rails/guides/source/routing.md

 get '*pages', to: 'pages#show'
 ```

-By requesting `'/foo/bar.json'`, your `params[:pages]` will be equal to `'foo/bar'` with the request format of JSON.
+By requesting `'/foo/bar.json'`, your `params[:pages]` will be equal to `'foo/bar'` with the request format of JSON in `params[:format]`.

+The default behavior with `format` is that if included Rails automatically captures it from the URL and includes it in params[:format], but `format` is not required in a URL.

 If you want to match URLs without an explicit format and ignore URLs that include a format extension, you could supply `format: false` like this:

 ```ruby
 get '*pages', to: 'pages#show', format: false